-State regulations require that if the student's Home Language Survey indicates that a language other than English is used at home in Item 1, 2, or 3, the student's English language proficiency level must be assessed and given the results (pending any extension from the state) within 30 calendar days of initial enrollment.
+State regulations require that if the student's Home Language Survey indicates that a language other than English is used at home in Item 1, 2, or 3, the student's English language proficiency level must be assessed and given the results (pending an extension from the state) within 30 calendar days of initial enrollment.

 The ELPAC is a standardized language proficiency test designed to measure the English proficiency of non-native speakers in four areas: Listening, Speaking, Reading, and Writing.
-The child receives a score for each part of the test taken (Listening, Speaking, Reading, and Writing) and an overall score.
+The child receives a score for each part of the test (Listening, Speaking, Reading, and Writing).
 The score types include scale scores and proficiency levels.